brunoroque06/brunoroque06.github.io/_pages/software-architecture.md

 - Fitness functions should be used: any tool that helps assessing some architectural characteristic qualifies as a fitness function.
 - Benefits of fitness functions:
   1. Provide quantifiable results;
-  2. Capturing every concern as fitness functions creates a consistent enforcement mechanism;
+  2. Creates a consistent enforcement mechanism by capturing every concern as fitness functions;
-  3. Having a list of fitness functions allows developers to most easily design deployment pipelines;
+  3. Having a list of fitness functions allows developers to most easily design deployment pipelines.
 - Once fitness functions have been defined, architects must ensure that they are evaluated in a timely manner.
 A deployment pipeline is often used to evaluate tasks like this.
 Using a deployment pipeline, architects can define which, when, and how often fitness functions execute.

-## Evolution
+## Stability & Change

+- Software should be made stable in the presence of change.
+- Volatility of a module (e.g., interface, class, module of a given system) is affected by:
+  - Domain;
+  - Market/Customers;
+  - Stability (inverse proportionality).
+A module is stable when it is:
+    - Independent, if it does not depend upon other elements => no reason to change;
+    - Responsible, if there are other elements that depend upon it (e.g., an interface may be responsible for a couple of classes).
+Given that any change would have a large impact, they have reasons not to change.
 - Speed of evolution is a function of cycle time: faster cycle time allows faster evolution.
 - Parallel change, also known as expand and contract, is a pattern to implement backward-incompatible changes to an interface in a safe manner, by breaking the change into three distinct phases: expand, migrate, and contract.

+## Dependencies

+- A `Good Dependency` is a dependency upon something stable, with low volatility.
+- The Stable Dependencies Principle: a package should only depend on packages that are more stable than itself.
+If a stable package depends upon a volatile one, then the volatile package loses its ability to change.
+- The Stable Abstractions Principle: the abstraction of a package should be in proportion to its stability, i.e., stable packages should be abstract.

 ## Anti-patterns